 - 1 ½ sticks (¾ cup) butter, salted or unsalted, at room temperature

 - ¼ cup dark brown sugar

-- 2 tbsp instant espresso powder, dissolved in 1½ tbsp hot water
+- 2 tablespoon instant espresso powder, dissolved in 1 ½ tablespoon hot water

-- 5 oz good quality dark chocolate, chopped
+- 5 oz good quality dark chocolate, finely chopped

 - 5 oz roasted hazelnuts (Roast in 350 degree oven for about 10 minutes.
 Let cool completely.)